 A VISIT TO SHEDUA COMMUNITY

+Background

-On Friday, 22nd April, 2022, Mr. Paul A. Asianab, Chief Executive Officer and Founder of the Heritage for Voluntary Partnership Initiative(H4VPI) in the company of some friends with like minds embarked on a trip to a community called Shedua in the Kunbungu district to make a donation to the school children in the community.
-The visit was following stories Mr. Paul had heard about the deplorable state of education in the community.
+On Friday, 22nd April, 2022, Mr. Paul A. Asianab, Chief Executive Officer and Founder of the Heritage for Voluntary Partnership Initiative(H4VPI) in the company of some friends embarked on a trip to a community called Shedua in the Kunbungu district to make a donation to school children in the community.
+The visit was following stories Mr. Asianab had heard about the deplorable state of education in the community.
 The rationale for the visit was therefore, to ascertain at first hand, the realities of the educational situation in the community.

+Community Profile

 Shedua is a small community located about 8 kilometers from the Kunbungu District capital of the Northern region of Ghana.
 It is predominantly an Islamic community with spots of Christians who are mostly Catholics.
 Agriculture is the main economic activity of the community.

 Shedua has a very youthful population.
 Children of school going ages in the community are disadvantaged because they neither have schools nor qualified teachers in the community.
 The nearest community where basic education can be accessed is about 5 kilometers from Shedua.
 Children desiring to acquire basic education either have to walk 10 kilometers or more each day or forget about education altogether.
 This is especially so for children who are between the ages of 4 years and 10 years.

+Voluntary Services by a community member, Zenabu Mahami

 To keep the hopes for a brighter future alive for the poor children in Shedua community, Mahami Zenabu, a Junior High School dropout took the initiative to voluntarily help the underprivileged children in her community.
 Zenabu has been volunteering for the past seven (7) years without any form of financial support from the education authorities or the community.
 Her efforts at keeping hopes alive for this future generation are further exacerbated by the non-existence of classrooms and teaching and learning materials for effective teaching and learning.
 Teaching is done under trees and at the mercy of the weather.
 Children sit on the bare floor for lessons and have no books and writing materials.
 Zenabu, the volunteer teacher has no opportunities for capacity building.
 The educational challenges are numerous!